Introduction to Religious RecordsNGS offers Introduction to Religious Records, a seven-lesson self-paced course.

 Our ancestors did not live in a vacuum.
 Among other influences their lives were shaped by the teachings of the churches they attended.
 Information contained in church histories can provide insight into an ancestor’s personality and character.
-Therefore, this course includes a brief history of early American religions.

 - describe which churches were in existence during colonial times;